Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Implementation

-Finally, we used the \texttt{trace2syz}~\cite{trace2syz} tool provided by MoonShine~\cite{pailoor_moonshine:_2018} to deserialize and convert the collected syscall sequences into the format accepted by Syzkaller.
+Therefore, the DongTing traces must be pre-processed to restore syscall parameters before learning SDRs.
+To achieve this, we replicated the data-collection procedure described in~\cite{dongting} for all normal traces.
+Specifically, we executed the four Linux regression test suites on the same kernel version (Linux-5.15.0-153-generic) and collected syscall traces—including full parameter information—using \texttt{strace-4.18}.
+The \texttt{trace2syz} tool~\cite{trace2syz} provided by MoonShine~\cite{pailoor_moonshine:_2018} was then applied to deserialize and convert the collected syscall sequences to the format acceptable by Syzkaller.
+This process produced a comparable number of normal traces (6,672) to DongTing’s original dataset (6,850), with all syscall parameters successfully restored.

+Note that we excluded Linux kernel 5.15 from our experimental testbench to avoid interference and to better evaluate the usefulness of DongTing on other kernel versions, thereby demonstrating the generality of our method.

-For abnormal traces, the same pre-processing strategy cannot be applied.
-These traces are derived from proof-of-concept (PoC) programs associated with crashes and vulnerabilities reported by the Syzbot dashboard.
-Reproducing these PoCs to recover precise syscall parameters is complex, labor-intensive, and time-consuming.
-To address this, we adopt an over-approximation strategy: for each syscall pair $s \rightarrow t$ appearing $n$ times in abnormal traces, $n$ is added to the counts of all instances $s'$, $t'$, and $s'\rightarrow t'$, where $s'$ and $t'$ are syscall instances in the Choice Table entries sharing the same syscall name as $s$ and $t$ but with different parameter combinations.
-This approximation ensures that potential SDRs relevant for vulnerability discovery are not overlooked.
+For abnormal traces, the same pre-processing strategy cannot be applied, since these traces originated from PoC programs associated with reported crashes and vulnerabilities.
+Reproducing the PoCs to recover accurate syscall parameters is both complex and labor-intensive.
+We therefore adopt an over-approximation strategy: for each syscall pair $s \rightarrow t$ appearing $n$ times in abnormal traces, we add $n$ to the counts of all instances $s'$, $t'$, and $s'\rightarrow t'$, where $s'$ and $t'$ are syscall instances in the Choice Table sharing the same syscall names as $s$ and $t$ but with different parameters.
+This approximation helps to ensure that potential SDRs relevant to vulnerabilities are not missed.

-In the current implementation, Psyzkaller maintains separate RPMs trained on normal and abnormal traces, and combines them into a final RPM through weighted summation.
-Each RPM is scaled by a configurable weight factor before being summed and normalized.
-For example, with a 1:2 weight ratio, the abnormal-trace RPM is assigned twice the influence of the normal-trace RPM.
-The resulting matrix is then normalized to ensure that each row sums to 1, thereby preserving valid probability distributions.
-This weighting scheme controls the relative influence of normal versus abnormal traces on the final Bigram model and, consequently, on seed generation.
-As shown in Section~\ref{ssec:eval_dongting}, the 1:1 weight ratio achieved the best fuzzing performance in our evaluation.
+Psyzkaller maintains separate RPMs trained on normal and abnormal traces, and combines them into a final RPM through weighted summation.
+Each RPM is scaled by a configurable weight factor before being aggregated.
+For example, under a 1:2 weight ratio, the abnormal-trace RPM contributes twice as much as the influence of the normal-trace RPM.
+The combined matrix is then normalized so that each row sums to 1, ensuring a valid probability distribution.
+This mechanism enables us to control the relative influence of normal versus abnormal traces on the final Bigram model and, consequently on seed generation.